Unemployment Insurance Data Validation

 New Question and Answer Document Available

 US DOL hosted an "Ask Me Anything" style webinar on April 10, 2018.
 The written responses with helpful hyperlinks are now available here.

 US DOL hosted an online staff refresher training on Thursday March 23rd.
 The recording of this training begins at the 5 minute 50 second mark from the WebEx link listed below.
 The PowerPoint and a question and answer guide from the session are available under Supplemental Guidance on the right hand side menu of this page.
-To listen to the recording, visit: WebEx.
+To listen to the recording, please download the WebEx Training video.

 The Module 3 application has been updated to include a "Show All" option that will allow states to edit the entire document as a whole instead of by individual steps.
 This is intended to assist states that are undergoing modernization to their data management systems and thus require completely new information be included in the Module 3 "road map".
 States are reminded to save their work frequently to avoid lost updates if technical issues arise.

 For Benefits Module 4 - BTQ 3, an adjustment line has been added to the worksheet to account for a change in the universe size due to withdrawn or dismissed appeals.
 The software will use the adjusted total to calculate the expected interval size used by the state during their sampling procedure.
 This change will likely improve the correctness of the interval size and therefore capture more accurate information from the state.